 6. As legally documented, the northwest 80 acres of Billy Caldwell's reserve was never

 conveyed with an endorsed approval of a President of the United States.

-6. Contrary to what history has written, Billy Caldwell did have a son (Peymo Caldwell) who survived into
+7. Contrary to what history has written, Billy Caldwell did have a son (Peymo) who survived into

-7. Although it is hypothesized that Peymo died around 1900 in Kansas and was buried in a Kickapoo cemetery
+8. It is hypothesized Peymo died between 1895 and 1900.
+That he was buried in a Kickapoo

 Illustrations For Your Educational Viewing